pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

 ## Task 5: Creating a private subnet

-In this task, you will create a private subnet in the Lab VPC.
+In this task, you will create a private subnet in the Cafe VPC.

 - In the console, create a private subnet that meets the following criteria: